vgandari/everything/README.md

 - Any information is inaccurate or unclear and you are not an expert in that domain (so that someone may submit a pull request with the correction)

+Any feature requests for `tok` should be submitted as an issue for that repository.